allansson/saving-the-unsaveable/PITCHME.md

 +++
 ## Starting small

-Make sure every system writes using your new logic.
+- Make sure every system writes using your new logic. |

-+++
-## Starting small

-Rinse and repeat.
+- Rinse and repeat.

 +++
 ## Starting small